CURENT/demo/demo/thermal_inertia/README.md

 1. A.B.
 Birchfield, T. Xu, K.M.
 Gegner, K.S.
 Shetye, and T.J.
 Overbye, “Grid Structural
    Characteristics as Validation Criteria for Synthetic Networks,” IEEE Transactions on Power Systems, vol. 32, no. 4, pp. 3258-3265, July 2017.

+## LICENSE

+The code within this subdirectory (`./demo/thermal_inertia`) is proprietary and all rights are reserved by Jinning Wang.